Cristian Stellini

 Cristian Stellini (born 27 April 1974) is an Italian professional football coach and former player.
-He is currently the assistant head coach of Serie A club Napoli.
+Most recently the assistant head coach of Serie A club Napoli.

 Playing career

 Stellini played for Novara (Serie C2), SPAL (Serie C1) before joining Ternana of Serie C2 in October 1996.
 He won promotion twice for the team to Serie B in summer 1998.
 In summer 2000, he joined Como of Serie C1, where he won multiple promotions again, reaching Serie A in 2002.
 He made his Serie A debut on 14 September 2002 against Empoli.

 In the summer of 2003, Stellini joined Modena, but suffered a major leg injury.
 After playing just twice, he moved to Genoa.

 During Stellini's time at Genoa, the Caso Genoa scandal saw the club relegated to Serie C. Stellini remained at the club, however, and helped them win promotion back to Serie A.